A Bride for Rip Van Winkle: Versions

 Two versions of A Bride for Rip Van Winkle were available for theatrical release, a 179-minute "director's cut" and a 119-minute theatrical version.
 Only the longer version was released in Japan, while both versions were available selectively for international release.
 Both versions were released in Hong Kong, whereas only the director's cut was released in the United States.

-The film was also broadcast as a four-and-a-half-hour, six-episode television series ("serial edition") on the Japanese SKY PerfecTV! service's BS SKY PerfecTV! channel.
+The film’s story was also broadcast as a four-and-a-half-hour, six-episode television series ("serial edition") on the Japanese SKY PerfecTV! service's BS SKY PerfecTV! channel.
 While retaining the same story and plot, this television series is an alternate version of the film, with extensions for some scenes added and some scenes removed.

 Iwai prefers the longer theatrical version, though he has stated that it is "not perfect.
 Even the TV version, the longest, isn't perfect because it doesn't have a very, very important scene in the climax.
 You can only see that in the three-hour version."